schemen/OpenFormicaria/docs/modules.md

 A module used for founding colonies.
 Connect your test tube with the queen and brood and the initial few workers here.
 This module serves as the first small outworld!

 Don't forget to print the cover and feeder lids.
+The feeder lids should be printed in TPU to press in properly.

 ### Features
 * Size of 70mm x 40mm x 20mm